Webcam

 Mobility and access

-During the Milano Cortina 2026 Olympic Winter Games, access to Cortina d’Ampezzo will be regulated to ensure a safe and well-managed flow of visitors.
+During the Milano Cortina 2026 Olympic and Paralympic Winter Games, access to Cortina d’Ampezzo will be regulated to ensure a safe and well-managed flow of visitors.

 From Son dei Prade, beyond the 5 Torri area, an official shuttle service organised by the Cortina Organising Committee will operate daily for the full duration of the Olympic Games, providing direct access to the centre of Cortina.